Accredited by the Engineering Accreditation Commission of ABET

 About UND's Distance Engineering Degree Program

-With the University of North Dakota's ABET-accredited distance engineering degree program, you can earn your Bachelor of Science in Mechanical Engineering while you continue to live and work in your local community.
+With the University of North Dakota's accredited distance engineering degree program, you can earn your Bachelor of Science in Mechanical Engineering while you continue to live and work in your local community.
 Through online learning, employees from the following areas have earned their bachelor's degrees while continuing to work:

 Department of Transportation